 | Storage Platform Team | Own the storage account, lifecycle policies and grant Storage Blob Data Owner role. | Approve BlobBridge pages and enforce site naming/metadata conventions. |

-| BlobBridge Operator | Manage SAS rotation automation, Key Vault secrets and monitoring. | Configure web-part settings, licence locations and CORS testing pages. |
+| BlobBridge Operator | Manage customer-owned SAS rotation automation and monitoring. | Configure web-part settings, licence locations and CORS testing pages. |

-| Information Security | Reviews RBAC assignments, approves conditional access and private endpoint use. | Verifies that document retention and sharing policies are respected. |
+| Information Security | Reviews SAS permissions, approved origins and storage network controls. | Verifies that document retention and sharing policies are respected. |

 Control checklist